A direct approach to tree-guided feature aggregation for high-dimensional regression: Simulation studies

-The first column in Figure \ref{fig:three_panels}a shows our baseline behavior, using the full tree and compared to the rare feature selection method.
+The first column in Figure \ref{fig:three_panels}b shows our baseline behavior, using the full tree and compared to the rare feature selection method.
 Now we modify the tree structure by randomly deleting latent nodes, either above or below the aggregating set.
 However, we preserve the entire aggregating set so that Assumption \ref{assump.true.beta} still holds.
 Upon deletion of a node, we connect all of its children directly to its parent.
-We use $\mathcal T_0$ to denote the full tree, and generate trees $\mathcal T_1,\cdots,\mathcal T_5$ by deleting 10, 20, 30 nodes below and 3, 6 nodes above the aggregating set, respectively.
+We use $\mathcal T_0$ to denote the full tree, and generate trees $\mathcal T_1,\cdots,\mathcal T_5$ by randomly deleting 10, 20, 30 nodes below (in $\mathcal{I}_0$) and 3, 6 nodes above the aggregating set (in $\mathcal{I}_1$), respectively.
+See the Supplementary Materials \ref{appendix.tree.plots} for a visualization of the tree structures.
 Figure \ref{fig:three_panels}b and \ref{fig:three_panels}c summarize the predicted error and adjusted Rand index using the same datasets but different trees.
 A dramatic increase in the prediction error and decrease in the grouping accuracy are observed when more latent nodes are deleted below the aggregating set, where the corresponding parameters are supposed to be merged.
 In contrast, deleting nodes above the aggregating set improves the behavior and gives a smaller prediction error and a larger Rand index.
 It aligns with the theorem that we prefer a tree with as much precise information as possible above the true aggregating set; and as many branches as possible below the aggregating set, to reduce the volume of the restricted set $S_{\mathcal T}$ and obtain a larger strong convexity constant $\kappa$.
 We also measure the prediction error using oracle least square and oracle ridge as the benchmark performance.
 They assume we have the oracle group information and directly regress over the correctly aggregated groups.
 With a proper tree structure such as $\mathcal T_5$, we come close to the most ideal situation.